 - If you ever hear a beaver hissing, it’s best to stay away from it.
 They do so while they’re frightened and can attack you with their sharp teeth.

 - They are notorious for falling trees and eating them, but they also help in growing trees.
 They do so by trimming the bark as they feed on them.

-- In some places, the dams created them change the course of a river, and this is why those areas get flooded.
+- In some places, the dams created change the course of a river, which is why those areas get flooded.
 In some cases, this alteration of the course helps to prevent erosion.

 - The world’s largest beaver dam found in Northern America has a depth of 850 meters.
 Researchers spotted the dam with the help of a satellite image in the year 2007.

 - One of the unique features of their industrious nature is that beavers remain indifferent to cold.
 Even when their ponds turn icy, they continue to use them.
 Their body’s adaptive nature to endure cold helps them in doing so.

 Frequently Asked Questions

 1. What are baby beavers called?

 Baby beavers are called kits.
 Some historical records also mention them as kittens.
 They are also referred to as yearnings when they are one year old.

 Beavers have 20 teeth, including four incisors at the front–two lowers and two uppers.
 These incisors are long and help them chew complex objects such as wood.

 Beavers can run upto 34 miles per hour in water when in danger.
 On the contrary, they are not as fast on land.
 However, if and when alarmed, the beaver can reach up to a speed of 43 miles per hour.